 active column to 0 for all the data sets that you wish to exclude, then run the command again.

 If you want to filter out data sets that contain confidential or

 sensitive information, consider using a logical database or a filtering

 routine in the DBGenFormat utility on the host.
-The Client will have no
+The Client has no

 record that these data sets exist.
-This methods is just as effective as doing this in the client by setting
+This method is just as effective as doing this in the client by setting

 active columns to 0 for unwanted data sets.
 When running a process command data set whose